awslabs/raf/docs/wiki/4_contrib_guide/Development-And-Pull-Request.md

 # You may run `git remote -v` to list all remote servers Git knows.
 ```

-**Upload your code.** In case a disaster happened and destroyed everything, you might be interested in incrementally doing the coding, and letting Git and GitHub remembers your change.
+**Commit your code.** In case a disaster happened and destroyed everything, you might be interested in incrementally doing the coding, and letting Git and GitHub remembers your change.
 The following commands will help:

 ```bash
 # Add files to git stash